vlavrynovych/msr/README.md

 This project is licensed under the **MIT License with Commons Clause and Attribution Requirements**.

-> [!NOTE]
-> **Quick Summary:**
+**Quick Summary:**
-> - ✅ Free to use in your applications (including commercial)
+- ✅ Free to use in your applications (including commercial)
-> - ✅ Free to modify and contribute
+- ✅ Free to modify and contribute
-> - ❌ Cannot sell MSR or database adapters as standalone products
+- ❌ Cannot sell MSR or database adapters as standalone products
-> - 🔒 Database adapters require attribution
+- 🔒 Database adapters require attribution

->
-> See the [LICENSE](LICENSE) file or read the [License Documentation](https://migration-script-runner.github.io/msr-core/license) for detailed examples and FAQ.
+See the [LICENSE](LICENSE) file or read the [License Documentation](https://migration-script-runner.github.io/msr-core/license) for detailed examples and FAQ.

 ---